JeffTheK/flumix/docs/_docs/stdlib/operators.md

 ```lisp
 (+ a b)
 ```
+No description

 ### -

 ```lisp
 (- a b)
 ```
+No description

 ### *

 ```lisp
 (* a b)
 ```
+No description

 ### /

 ```lisp
 (/ a b)
 ```
+No description

 ### ^

 ```lisp
 (^ a b)
 ```
+No description

 ### ==

 ```lisp
 (== a b)
 ```
+No description

 ### !=

 ```lisp
 (!= a b)
 ```
+No description

 ### >

 ```lisp
 (> a b)
 ```
+No description

 ### <

 ```lisp
 (< a b)
 ```
+No description

 ### >=

 ```lisp
 (>= a b)
 ```
+No description

 ### <=

 ```lisp
 (<= a b)
 ```
+No description

 ### not

 ```lisp
 (not)
 ```
+No description

 ### and

 ```lisp
 (and)
 ```
+No description

 ### or

 ```lisp
 (or)
 ```
+No description